vuejs/awesome-vue/README.md

   - [CryptoArte](https://www.cryptoarte.io) - An Ethereum art collection, non-fungible token, and Dapp.
   - [Muuviez](https://muuviez.com) - A movie discovery and tracking website with stylish design
   - [NAGA VIRTUAL](https://nagavirtual.com) - NAGA VIRTUAL is the first independent virtual goods market.
+  - [Scroll.in](https://scroll.in) - Scroll.in is an independent news, information, and entertainment venture.

 ### Interactive Experiences